 "Ph.D.s are no different than people who haven't graduated high school.
 They have the same idiosyncrasies and the same issues as everybody else.
 Academia is not the bastion of good morals and intellectual rigor.
 It's just another kind of business."

 On growing up in Florida

-"Since it's Florida and it perpetually feels like Satan's asshole.
-It’s humid and uncomfortable.
-I just always felt like.
-I was stuck on some kind of summer camp from hell.
+"Since it's Florida, and it perpetually feels like Satan's asshole, it’s humid and uncomfortable.
+I always felt like I was stuck on some kind of summer camp from hell.

-And so when I look back at what it means to be a Floridian and what it means to be South-Floridian and I can't help but feel a sense of loss about the kind of cultures that I was not exposed to that I should have been thinking about.
+And so when I look back at what it means to be a Floridian, and what it means to be South-Floridian, I can't help but feel a sense of loss about the kind of cultures that I was not exposed to that I should have been thinking about.
 It’s easy to fall into the trap of limiting yourself to what you know or what you're comfortable with."

 On having a cop for a father

 "When you have such a stalwart defender of what is absolute good and absolute evil in your life, based on this very fluid system, it makes it almost easier to see the cracks in that system.
 You start to see very early on the ways in which those philosophies or those morals did not hold up over time.